High-resolution reconstruction of a frog

 Stereoscopic view of a bug

-The video below shows the tomogram of a bug (approx. 2 cm long) in stereoscopic view, recorded with the X-ray image sensor.
+The video shows the tomogram of a bug (approx. 2 cm long) in stereoscopic view, recorded with the X-ray image sensor.

-Stereoscopic view of two Lego indians
+Stereoscopic view of two Lego figures

 In 1963 and 1964 Allan Cormack published the theoretical foundations of computer tomography in the Journal of Applied Physics.
 In 1972 the first computed tomographic scanner was built by Godfrey Hounsfield who, together with Allan Cormack, was awarded the Nobel Prize in Physiology or Medicine in 1979.
 The basic idea of computerised tomography is the illumination of an object by X-rays from numerous different angles.